ThymeChrystal/ctf-writeups/DownUnderCTF2021/deadcode.md

 p.interactive()
 ```

-When run, this gives a shell, and enables us to `cat` a file named *flag.txt* on the server:
+When run, this gives the shell, and enables us to `cat` a file named *flag.txt* on the server:
 ```
 $ python3 get_flag.py
 [+] Opening connection to pwn-2021.duc.tf on port 31916: Done